HŽ series 6112

-The Railways of the Federation of Bosnia and Herzegovina also initially ordered one intercity train, with no indication of the company's intentions on ordering additional units.
-On Croatian Railways, 6 112 units can be found operating on suburban, regional and inter city level.
+The Railways of the Federation of Bosnia and Herzegovina also ordered one intercity train, with no indication of ordering additional units.
+Croatian Railways operates their fleet on suburban, regional and InterCity routes.

-The prototype made its first test run at the Zagreb – Dugo Selo line on July 3, 2011.
+The prototype made its first test run on the Zagreb – Dugo Selo line on July 3, 2011.

-The construction, design and driving characteristics of the low-floor electric train enable optimized operations and increased traveling comfort in regional passenger traffic in regard to the length of the route.
+The construction, design and driving characteristics of the low-floor electric train enable optimized operations and improved passenger comfort on regional services depending upon the length of the route.

 Passenger space is uniform along the entire train, without partitions and stairs.
 Floor height is optimal for 550 mm high platforms.
-The train has up to eight doors on each side, which enables the rapid exchange of passengers, and an air-conditioned passenger compartment and driver's cab.
+Depending on the configuration, the trains are equipped with four doors (regional configuration) or eight doors (suburban configuration).
+All trains are equipped with air conditioning for both the driver's cab and passenger compartment.

 The main frame is a four-part welded steel construction linked with joints.
 The body consists of aluminum sandwich panels and windows.
 All bogies are equipped with air suspension systems, and two side drive bogies, while three free bogies are of the Jacobs type.

-Three-phase asynchronous traction motors, fed from an electronic IGBT inverter provide high acceleration at start-up and a maximum speed of 200 km/h.
+Three-phase asynchronous traction motors, fed from an electronic IGBT inverter provide high acceleration at start-up and a maximum speed of 160 km/h.
 The steering and diagnostic system is a microprocessor system that links the train subsystems with modern communication protocols that allow for linking up to three trains into one.

-Sub-series' (Croatian Railways)
+Sub-series (Croatian Railways)

-6 112 series have several sub-series', as follows:
+Croatian Railways operates the following subseries of the 6112: